 Once the likelihood of discovery has been determined, calculate the duration of time that the SGI was left unattended.

+i.
 If likelihood of discovery is high and the time is ≤ 1 hour, the finding is Green.

 ii.
 If likelihood of discovery is high and the time is > 1 hour, the finding is White.